diabase/Cross-Platform-Hseries-Rotary-Wizard/README.md

 ## Use
 This should be used in tandem with the H-series cura or simplify 3d post-processing scripts.
 Instructions:

-1: Navigate to the STL section of the desktop wizard, and upload an STL to prepare it for slicing.
+1: Navigate to the STL section of the desktop wizard, and upload an STL to prepare it for slicing by clicking "Upload .STL File".

+2: Once you have uploaded the file and chosen your desired stretch factor(default 1), press "Process Selected STL".
+You will get a message telling you where to find the processed .STL file.

 2: Upload the output STL to either simplify 3d or cura.
 Make sure the appropriate post-processing script is applied to the slicing software.
 Slice the file, and the post-processing script should be automatically used, resulting in a gcode file.

 3: Navigate to the Gcode section of the desktop wizard, and upload the resulting gcode file to make the final transformation.

-4: The resulting Gcode file is ready for rotary printing on an H-series machine.
+4: You will get a message telling you where the resulting Gcode file can be found.
+It is ready for rotary printing on an H-series machine.
 ## Instalation